greg-han/ginger/README.md

 * Clicking on an author on this page will take you to the author page mentioned earlier.

 Notes: In the navbar, `Info` will take you to the currently loaded article. `AuthorInfo` will take you to a page with the last clicked author.
-Clicking on `Arvix search` in the upper left corner will take you back to the search menu and refresh the redux store and ready the app for another search.
+Clicking on `ArvixSearch` in the upper left corner will take you back to the search menu and refresh the redux store and ready the app for another search.

 Again, this was done VERY quickly.
 Please excuse the bugs!